shadghost/bind9_s3_bucket_finder/README.md

 ```

 Now we need to add logging, we can enable all logging or just dns queries

 Add the following to the end of named.conf:

+`include "/etc/named/named.conf.logging";`

+Make a new file `/etc/named/named.conf.logging` and add the following:

 #### all logging
 ```